Mwrightvet/wk1-horiseon-refactor/README.md

    - changed the div that used a footer class to using it's own footer semantic

   #Things left to do:
-   -    deply the website
+   -    deploy the site (done)
-   -    follow the stylesheet read me guide
+   -    follow the stylesheet read me guide (check bonus)
    -    figured out how to fix the navigation better so that I didn't have to change the background so much
-   -    cleaned up the redundant section image sizes
+   -    clean up the redundant section image sizes
-   -    cleaned up the redudndant section styling for all of the h2s
+   -    clean up the redudndant section styling for all of the h2s
-   -    cleaned up the redundant section styling for all of the h3
+   -    clean up the redundant section styling for all of the h3
    -    overall clean up the style page to reduce some redundancies

 ## WebsiteLink